mirkix/ardupilotblue/README.md

 OrangeRx Satellite Receiver | DSM | working | not tested | no, 3.3V output

 ## PWM / Servo
-If you connect servos to the BeagleBone Blue than keep in mind that power is not applied by default because it is not necessary for ESCs.
+If you connect servos to the BeagleBone Blue then keep in mind that power is not applied by default because it is not necessary for ESCs.
 To enable power add: `/bin/echo 1 > /sys/class/gpio/gpio80/value` to `/etc/rc.local`.

 ![alt text](image/servopwr.png "Servo power")